Neengadha Ninaivu: Cast

-Production

-This is a remake of the Hindi film Deedar (1951).

 Soundtrack

-Music was composed by K. V. Mahadevan and the lyrics were penned by Vaali, A. Maruthakasi, Kannadasan and Kothamangalam Subbu.
+Music was composed by K. V. Mahadevan.
 The song Netru vandhu Indrirundhu Naalai Pogum is the first Vaali's song sung by T. M. Soundararajan.
 The song Chinnagnchiru Malarai Maranduvidaathe set to the tune of the Hindi version song "Bachpan Ke Din Bhoolana Dena" composed by Naushad, was a hit.

 Reception

 Film historian Randor Guy said the film is "Remembered for the performances of S. S. Rajendran and Kalyankumar.